MicrosoftDocs/dataexplorer-docs/data-explorer/external-table.md

 1. In the left menu, select **Query**.

 1. Right-click on the database where you want to create the external table.
-From the options, select **Create external table**.
+Select **Create external table**.

     :::image type="content" source="media/external-table/query-create-external-table.png" alt-text="Screenshot of the option to create an external table from the query page." lightbox="media/external-table/query-create-external-table.png":::